About the Job

 - Representing the firm in public forums and/or contributing to various publications

-- Strong analytical and quantitative skills; intermediate statistical knowledge required
+- Excellent analytical and quantitative skills; experience developing and maintaining financial models is required

-- Advanced interpersonal skills and client-facing experience; ability to identify, build, and maintain relationships across sectors that are integral to the firm and its mission
+- Significant client-facing experience; ability to identify, build, and maintain relationships across multiple sectors

 Send cover letter and resume to email@example.com (Subject line: Director, Social Investment)